ayodejiayankola/DotaHeroes-iOS/README.md

 * Delegate and Protocol Pattern
 * Programmatic Swift
 * Swift Package Manager
+* REALM SWIFT as Local Storage

 ## Installation
-To run the app, you'll need Xcode 14.0 or later installed on your machine.
+* To run the app, you'll need Xcode 14.0 or later installed on your machine.
+* To test the implementation using REALM DB: Switch to the `task-integrate-realm-db` branch.
+To switch type `git checkout task-integrate-realm-db`

 ## Clone this repository.
 * Navigate to the project directory in the terminal.